-NetIQ eDirectory 8.8 SP8 includes new features and resolves several previous issues.
-You can upgrade to eDirectory 8.8 SP8 from eDirectory 8.8 SP7 or before, or perform a new installation. eDirectory 8.8 SP8 includes all fixes and features addressed in each eDirectory 8.8 SP7 S Field Patches.
+NetIQ eDirectory 8.8 SP8 Patch 4 includes new features and resolves several previous issues.
+The installation program provides the ability to upgrade from eDirectory 8.8 SP8 onwards or perform a new installation.

 For a full list of all issues resolved in NetIQ eDirectory 8.8, including all patches and service packs, refer to TID 3426981, “History of Issues Resolved in eDirectory 8.8.x.”.